Types of Forex Accounts

 A demo account is a simulated trading environment funded with virtual money.
 It replicates live market conditions and allows traders to learn the platform, test strategies, and build execution habits without any financial risk.

-The limitation of demo trading is well-documented: it removes the emotional dimension of real trading entirely.
+Demo accounts replicate market prices but may not fully reflect the emotional and execution aspects of live trading.
 Decisions made with no consequences feel fundamentally different from decisions made when real money is at stake.
-Traders who only practice on demo accounts often find the transition to live trading more difficult than expected, because the psychological pressure is an entirely new variable.
+Traders who only practice on demo accounts often find the transition to live trading more difficult than expected, because the psychological pressure is a new challenge.

 Demo accounts are most valuable for learning platform mechanics, testing a new strategy before live deployment, and seeing how different account conditions feel in practice.
 Once that foundation is in place, moving to a micro or cent account with real money provides more accurate preparation for actual trading.